raaz-crypto/raaz/README.md

 The Raaz cryptographic library is a collection of Haskell packages whose goal is to provide high level access to cryptographic operations.
 The type system of Haskell plays a crucial role in avoiding some of common bugs in cryptographic implementations.
-Thhe library is intended to be used for standalone cryptographic applications as well as implementing network protocols.
+The library is intended to be used for standalone cryptographic applications as well as implementing network protocols.
 Besides, we put a lot of emphasis on better API design and good documentation